More and more children arriving in reception scarcely talking at all...

 This all sounds great, but what will OFSTED say?

 With the relentless focus on data, everything schools do has to show an impact on maths and literacy.
-Fortunately, not only does OFSTED look very favourable on Philosophy for Children, but a recent EEF study demonstrated that it had a positive impact on both maths and literacy scores.
+Fortunately, not only does OFSTED look very favourably on Philosophy for Children, but a recent EEF study demonstrated that it had a positive impact on both maths and literacy scores.
 We are excited about philosophy for its own sake, but it’s nice to know that it has a benefit for measurable outcomes, and in particular that it helps to diminish the difference between disadvantaged children and their peers.

 ‘Philosophy for Children is giving pupils the skills they need to present a point of view and become more articulate, thus boosting their confidence